EXCELLENCE EXPO FACILITATORS

 Skills Seminar Facilitators

-Chris Tims, Leadership Seminar
+Chris Tims, Leadership & Mental Toughness- Skills Seminar

 Christopher Tims was born and raised in Waterloo, IA and graduated from Waterloo East High in 2008.
 He attended Wartburg college where he received his BA in World History Education and wrestled all 4 years.
 After college, Chris began his education career at George Washington Carver Academy.
 While teaching there, he received his Masters degree in Social Science from the University of Northern Iowa.
 Chris currently teaches history at East High School where he also serves as the lead wrestling coach.
 He has taught and coached in the Waterloo School District for 12 years.
 He was a 2021 recipient of Cedar Valley’s 20 Under Forty and the 2023-2024 NE Iowa District 3A wrestling coach of the year.
 He was recently chosen as